-Wolf Alice is a band that needs no introduction (but here’s one anyway).
+Wolf Alice are a band that need no introduction, but here’s one anyway.
 For the past decade they’ve showcased their exceptional versatility, first as a duo of frontwoman Ellie Rowsell and guitarist Joff Oddie, then later expanding to form a four-piece with bassist Theo Ellis and drummer Joel Amey.
 Their music is a marvel to behold, and they are the masters of juxtaposition in an album context: the three track run of ‘Yuk Foo’, ‘Beautifully Unconventional’, and ‘Don’t Delete The Kisses’ is a flex, with each of the three easily capable of spawning their own record with a distinct style.

 For many bands, this sort of variation in sound could be seen as a lack of identity or direction, but not for Wolf Alice.
 Their first two albums were highly decorated, with ‘Moaning Lisa Smile’ from 2015’s My Love Is Cool being nominated for a Grammy Award, and 2017’s Visions Of A Life winning the highly coveted Mercury Prize in 2018.